-- A dedicated Quality and Patient Safety Department works with hospital leaders, physicians and staff to identify ways to continually improve quality and safety, including by reducing the incidence of serious preventable events such as health care-associated infections, patient falls, and medication errors.
+- A dedicated Quality and Patient Safety Department works with hospital leaders, physicians and staff to continually improve quality and safety, including by preventing events such as healthcare-associated infections, patient falls, and medication errors.
 This department also monitors performance on important quality measures.

 - Our Patient & Family Advisory Council provides valuable insight that informs our policies, planning, service delivery, quality improvement and facility design to ensure that our care is truly patient- and family-centered, and delivered in a setting that supports healing and positive outcomes.

 Transparency about our quality and safety efforts

-Importantly, we believe in sharing the results of our quality and safety efforts with the community we serve through open reporting of outcomes and quality measures.
+We share the results of our quality and safety efforts through open reporting of outcomes and quality measures.
 We participate in statewide reporting initiatives and data-sharing — and you can find information on our quality and safety performance on these websites:

 Worldwide efforts are underway to change how antibiotics are used in order to improve patient outcomes, reduce antibiotic resistance and provide evidence-based patient care.
 Emerson's Antibiotic Stewardship Committee formalizes support for the Antibiotic Stewardship Program from hospital administration, the board of directors and the medical staff to improve patient outcomes.
 The Antibiotic Stewardship Program’s coordinated approach will improve the appropriate use of antibiotics by promoting selection of the optimal antibiotic drug regimen — specifically, the right choice of antibiotic, along with the right route of administration, dose, time/frequency and duration.

 To learn more about when it is appropriate to use antibiotics, visit the Centers for Disease Control and Prevention website.

 Your feedback is important to us